-You can view a region your probe is in even though your ship is not physically located there, by using its TACLINK mode, and using the TACOPS computer to view the region.
-Once the probe gets to the region, simply select it from the NID and its target menu will now list targets available in the region where it is currently located.
+You can view a region your probe is in even though your ship is not physically located there.
+Once the probe gets to the region, select it from the NID and its target menu will now list targets available in the region where it is currently located.
 You can then select those targets and send the probe to a new region from its current location.